NIRCam Time-Series Observation Recommended Strategies

 Data volume

-For NIRCam grism TSO mode, data is saved from 3 detecors (2 SW + one LW).
+For NIRCam grism TSO mode, data is saved from 3 detectors (2 SW + one LW) or 5 detectors when using NIRCam short wavelength grism time series.
 This can generate substantial amounts of data for long observations, and may result in a data volume warning or error in APT.
 The data volume warning can be addressed during the planning phase of the observations, but observers should include a justification stating why the data volume can't be reduced without impacting science return.
 If APT generates a data volume error, the observer must address the issue directly as the observation would generate more data than can be stored on the solid state recorder.

 Strategies that can be used, singly or combined, for reducing data volume for a given grism TSO observation are: